bencoveney/creation/docs/language_generation.md

 onset: 0 - n costonants
 nucleus: 1 - n vowels
 coda: 0 - n costonants
-pick some constonants/vowels that can only appear at specific places some constonants never appear near each other some constonant types never appear together in clusters (onset/coda) Can make rules to make things easier to pronounce
+pick some consonants/vowels that can only appear at specific places some consonants never appear near each other some consonant types never appear together in clusters (onset/coda) Can make rules to make things easier to pronounce

 https://www.youtube.com/watch?v=TocHnrdaNG8